 His innovative research utilizes advanced structural and functional imaging to examine the effects of epilepsy on brain structure and function.
 His pioneering work with functional imaging has changed clinical practice for patients with epilepsy, made important technical contributions to structural and functional imaging methods, and provided fundamental scientific insights on the biology of brain plasticity.
 Ultimately, the goal of his research is to improve the outcomes and lives of children with epilepsy.

-Dr. Gaillard is the Second Vice President of the American Epilepsy Society (President for 2020).
-He is past Treasurer of the American Epilepsy Society, past Chair of the International League Against Epilepsy (ILAE) Commission on Diagnostics, past Chair of the ILAE Pediatric Epilepsy Surgery Task Force, and past member of the Pediatric Commission.
+Dr. Gaillard is the President of the American Epilepsy Society He is past Second Vice President and Treasurer of the American Epilepsy Society, past Chair of the International League Against Epilepsy (ILAE) Commission on Diagnostics, past Chair of the ILAE Pediatric Epilepsy Surgery Task Force and past member of the Pediatric Commission.
 He is an editor of Epilepsy Research and a past editor of Epilepsia.
-He is the author of more than 180 peer-reviewed scientific papers and more than 50 chapters, and holds longstanding federal and foundation grant funding.
+He is the author of more than 180 peer-reviewed scientific papers and more than 50 chapters and holds longstanding federal and foundation grant funding.